-Erica Solis and Joel Helge raise Certified AWA chickens (eggs and meat), sheep (wool and meat) and ducks at Emancipation Acres in Stoughton, Wisconsin.
+Erica Solis and Joel Helge raise Certified AWA chickens (eggs and meat), and sheep (wool and meat) at Emancipation Acres in Stoughton, Wisconsin.

 After attending college and pursuing careers in special education and biology, respectively, Erica and Joel purchased their 40-acre farm in Stoughton, Wisconsin, in June 2010 as a way to provide sustainably-farmed eggs, meat and fiber for themselves, their families and the local community.